 It’s Halloween time again!
 I’m trying something new this year!
 Silver Faceless Aliens!
+They are human height and shape and creep everyone out!
 I instantly had the idea after looking at this mask.
 So much fun!
 Like all of my projects: it’s super cheap and has a big impact.
 I’m making four.

 Here are the supplies you’ll need:

 59 inch silver cape.
 These are available from multiple suppliers.
 Here’s the link to the cheapest, fastest shipping option I have found: Silver Cape